Stephan5/podcasts/README.md

 A collection of self-hosted podcast feeds for my own use, to ensure all the best 'dudes rock' content can live forever in safety while the rest of the internet decays around it.

 > [!IMPORTANT]
-> It's the most convoluted, ridiculous, RACIST, piece of material ever to be uttered on radio!
+> "It's the most convoluted, ridiculous, RACIST, piece of material ever to be uttered on radio!"
 >
-> Play it again!
+> "Play it again!"

 ## Scripts
 A collection of scripts to process podcast metadata and generate RSS feeds.